ESP-rCommunity/ESP-rSource/tester/test_suite/plt_trnsys_wrapper/readme.txt

        fields contain the linked node, coupling, and the unit code of mass flow rate.
 For example, if the 1st input represents the 2nd phase mass flow rate (kg/hr) of the first coupling of the second node, the syntax is:
        1,    1st input description,   3,   2,  1,   MF1
+   4 : the input is the sum of the 1st and 2nd phase mass flow of an associated external connection.
+In this case,
+       the type-dependent fields contain the linked node, coupling, and the unit code of mass flow rate.
+For example, if the 1st input represents the sum of the 1st and 2nd phase mass flow rate (kg/hr) of the first coupling of the second node, the syntax is:
+       1,    1st input description,   4,   2,  1,   MF1
-   4 : the input is the additional output of a specified component.
+   5 : the input is the additional output of a specified component.
 In this case, the type-dependent fields contain
        the component no, the serial number of the additional output of that component, and the unit code.
 For example, if the 1st input represents the 3rd additional output of the seond component in the plant network and its dimension is kJ, the syntax is:
-       1,    1st input description,   4,   3,  2,    EN1
+       1,    1st input description,   4,   2,  3,    EN1

 ===========
 Record L+1: